Constructive exceptional bundles on $\mathbb{P}^3$: Preliminaries

-which produces a lower bound on $\Delta(F)$ analogous to that on $\PP^2$.
+If similarly we have $0 < \alpha - \mu < 4$ and a vanishing $\Ext^2(E_{\alpha}, F) = 0$, then we would also conclude that $\chi(E_{\alpha}, F) < 0$, and these inequalityies together would produce a lower bound on $\Delta(F)$ analogous to that on $\PP^2$.
 Unfortunately, the following example, which applies recent work of Coskun-Huizenga-Smith \cite{CHS}, shows that this $\Ext^2$ vanishing property does not hold in general, so this procedure does not produce the classification of stable Chern characters on $\PP^3$.

 \begin{example} Consider a bundle $V$ on $\PP^3$ which is defined via an exact sequence